mxcl/xcodebuild/README.md

 that will break when Xcode updates next week.
 * You probably don’t need to specify project or scheme since we aren’t tedious if possible
+* `warnings-as-errors` is only applied to normal targets: not your tests

 ## Continuous Resilience